Reason’s why Taiwan Semiconductor Manufacturing Company Limited (TSM) is an asset to your trade with current Target Price of $141.54

 Trends and Technical analysis: Taiwan Semiconductor Manufacturing Company Limited (TSM)

 Now, considering the stocks previous presentation, multiple moving trends are noted.
-Year-to-date Price performance of the company’s stock appears to be pessimistic, given the fact the metric is recording 5.19%.
-Additionally, trading for the stock in the period of the last six months notably deteriorated by -2.12%, alongside a boost of 42.96% for the period of the last 12 months.
-The shares increased approximately by -7.22% in the 7-day charts and went down by 3.78% in the period of the last 30 days.
-Common stock shares were driven by 0.49% during last recorded quarter.
+Year-to-date Price performance of the company’s stock appears to be pessimistic, given the fact the metric is recording 5.43%.
+Additionally, trading for the stock in the period of the last six months notably improved by 0.06%, alongside a boost of 42.65% for the period of the last 12 months.
+The shares increased approximately by -6.60% in the 7-day charts and went down by 6.33% in the period of the last 30 days.
+Common stock shares were driven by 0.55% during last recorded quarter.